sensu/sensu-docs/content/sensu-go/5.16/api/cluster-roles.md

 ---
 title: "Cluster roles API"
 linkTitle: "Cluster Roles API"
 description: "The Sensu cluster roles API provides HTTP access to cluster role data.
-This refernece includes examples for returning lists of cluster roles, creating Sensu cluster roles, and more.
+This reference includes examples for returning lists of cluster roles, creating Sensu cluster roles, and more.
 Read on for the full reference."
 version: "5.16"
 product: "Sensu Go"
 menu: